 Four Winds Field is home to the South Bend Cubs, a low-Class A affiliate of the 2016 World Series Champion Chicago Cubs.
-Visiting Four Winds Field — voted by Ballpark Digest in 2017 as the best low-Class A ballpark in the country — gives fans a chance to see up-and-coming talent as players make their way toward the major leagues.
+Visiting Four Winds Field — voted by Ballpark Digest in 2017 as the best low-Class A ballpark in the country and host of the 2019 Midwest League All-Star Game — gives fans a chance to see up-and-coming talent as players make their way toward the major leagues.
 But spending an evening at the ballpark is about more than what’s happening on the field.

 Whether it’s a play area for kids or an outstanding promotion, South Bend Cubs games offer all sorts of entertainment.You can pick up some gear at the Cubs Den Team Store too.

 What’s minor league baseball without fun promotions?
 Most home games offer some kind of special promotion — from Thirsty Thursdays to bobblehead giveaways to fireworks and flat-screen TV giveaways.
 Perhaps the most popular is the $2 Tuesday promotion.
 Fans can snag $2 tickets to select games by purchasing them on SouthBendCubs.com at least 24 hours in advance (tickets go back to normal price on game day).
 Tickets for $2 are available on the following Tuesdays: April 14, May 7, May 28, June 4 and Aug.
 6.

 The $2 Tuesday promotion excludes games on June 11, July 2, July 3 and the Midwest League All-Star Game on June 18.